The Family Medical Leave Act (FMLA)

 As a small, mid-market business, or large-market employer, are you accurately and effectively managing the Family Medical Leave Act and requests that come across your desk?

-the birth of a child and to bond with the newborn child within one year of birth,
+The birth of a child and bonding with the newborn within one year of birth.

-The placement with the employee of a child for adoption or foster care and to bond with the newly placed child within one year of placement,
+The placement of a child for adoption or foster care, and bonding within one year of placement.

-to care for the employee’s spouse, son, daughter, or parent who has a serious health condition, including incapacity due to pregnancy and for prenatal medical care;
+To care for a spouse, son, daughter, or parent with a serious health condition (including incapacity due to pregnancy and prenatal care).

 Spouse